vlayer-xyz/zk-github-contribution-verifier/README.md

 # GitHub Contribution Verifier

+> IMPORTANT: This project is not production-ready.
+Mainnets are not supported.
+Testnets only (Sepolia, Base Sepolia, OP Sepolia, and local Anvil).

 A Next.js application that uses web proofs / zkTLS to verify GitHub contributions through vlayer's Web Prover API.

 ## Overview